20bcs6794/Bank-Management-System/README.md

 # Bank-Management-System
-This i s basically a ATM simulator or Bank management system using Swing , AWT properties of java connected with MYSQL.
+This is basically a ATM simulator or Bank management system using Swing , AWT properties of java connected with MYSQL.